-Individuals can receive screenings and treatment of STDs through their county health department, as well as through their private physician.
-All STDs are treatable and a few are curable.
-If you are experiencing any symptoms of an STD or suspect that you may have an STD, a trained healthcare provider should check you out immediately.
+Individuals can receive screenings and treatment for STDs through their county health department and their private physician.
+All STDs are treatable, and a few are curable.
+If you are experiencing any STD symptoms or suspect that you may have an STD, you should immediately seek care from a trained healthcare provider.

 2015 Guidelines for Treatment of Sexually Transmitted Diseases

 The Centers for Disease Control and Prevention developed these guidelines to assist physicians and other health-care providers in preventing and treating STDs.